wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 and a `flag` field storing the header type.
 Headers can be one of the four types, namely `sdshdr8`, `sdshdr16`, `sdshdr32`, and `sdshdr64`.
 These four types differ from each other by using different integer types for the `len` and `alloc` fields.
-The `flag` field is placed at the end of the header and is therefore can be accessed via the `sds` pointer by subtracting a constant value.
+The 8-bit `flag` field is placed at the end of the header and is therefore can be accessed via the `sds` pointer by subtracting one from it (e.g., `sds[-1]`).
 The `flag` field stores the header type, which must be read first in order to determine the size of the header.

+Macro `SDS_HDR()`, given an `sds` pointer and the header type, returns the pointer to the header.
+Macro `SDS_HDR_VAR()` is translated into a variable definition of name `sh`, which points to the header of the given `sds` object.

 ### Disabling Persistence